 Eventually Marty made his way to Nashville, Tennessee and met with legendary record producer Tony Brown who signed him to a record deal at MCA Records.
-Marty, together, with Tony, made four (4) albums for MCA and eight (8) videos for CMT television AND APPEARED ON “THE GRAND OLE OPRY STAGE” over the next ten (10) years performing… Wild Kentucky Skies, In My Wildest Dreams, High and Dry, and Every Now and Then.
+Marty, together, with Tony, made three albums for MCA and one album for Hightone Records.
+He has had eight (8) videos in rotation on CMT and has appeared many times on “THE GRAND OLE OPRY STAGE” over the next ten (10) years performing… Wild Kentucky Skies, In My Wildest Dreams, High and Dry, and Every Now and Then.

 He toured with acts such as Garth Brooks, Alan Jackson, Hank Williams Jr. and many, many more.
 After his recording years, he started writing hit songs for artists like the heart-felt and groovy, “I’m From the Country and I Like It That Way” for Tracy Byrd, an album cut for Trace Adkins, “When I Stop Loving You”, Brooks and Dunn's, "It Ain't Me if It Ain't You", and William Michael Morgan's, "I Pulled a Hank Last Night."